Laura Loomer Files for Second Congressional Run in Florida Despite Widespread Blacklisting

-Laura Loomer, the only Republican congressional candidate who was banned from every major social media platform while running in 2020 (as well as PayPal, Stripe, and a number of other online services), has filed to run again in 2022.
+Laura Loomer, the only Republican congressional candidate who was banned from every major social media platform while running in 2020 (as well as PayPal, GoFundMe, and a number of other online services), has filed to run again in 2022.

 Loomer will once again contest Florida’s blue-leaning 21st congressional district, currently held by Democrat Lois Frankel.